 12. Janapada Loka

 Janapada Loka, the folk world in Kannada offers a folk setting and is one among the several touristy places in Bangalore offering mimics the traditions and culture of the land.
-The establishment beautifully features an amalgamation of 5,000 folk artists which represents the varied cultures of the state.
+The establishment features an amalgamation of 5,000 folk artists which represents the varied cultures of the state.
 Janapada Loka offers subdivisions such as Chitra Kuteera and Loka Mahal.

 Location: Bangalore-Mysore Highway, State Highway 17, Ramanagar District